Sharath and Manika outplayed in Tokyo Olympics opener | Sports-Games

 Sharath and Manika outplayed in Tokyo Olympics opener

-Indias glimmer of hope for a table tennis medal at the Tokyo Olympics vanished in no time with Sharath Kamal and Manika Batra losing to third seeds from Chinese Taipei, Lin Yun-Ju and Cheng I-Ching, in the mixed doubles round of 16 here on Saturday.The Indians had to make all chances count against a superior opponent but they couldnt do so after leading 5-1 and 5-3 in the first two games.
+Indias glimmer of hope for a table tennis medal at the Tokyo Olympics vanished in no time with Sharath Kamal and Manika Batra losing to third seeds Lin Yun-Ju and Cheng I-Ching of Chinese Taipei in the mixed doubles round of 16 here on Saturday.The Indians had to make all chances count against a superior opponent but they couldnt do so after leading 5-1 and 5-3 in the first two games.

 - Country: